 This watch carries a beautiful solid 18ct gold ‘sunburst’ dial.
-Gold ‘baton’ hour indices around the dial are inlaid with black onyx.
-These are matched by original Stick style hands and the original gold centre seconds hand.
+The gold ‘baton’ hour indices around the dial are inlaid with black onyx and are matched by original ‘stick’ style hands and the original gold centre seconds hand.

 If you particularly like this watch and you would prefer to have the dial restored to look like new, please contact us to enquire, as this can be arranged at cost price.

-The ultra-high-quality Vacheron & Constantin Calibre 1072/1, 29 jewel automatic chronometer rated movement is utterly beautiful.
+The ultra-high quality Vacheron & Constantin Calibre 1072/1, 29 jewel automatic chronometer rated movement is utterly beautiful.
 Put very simply… it is a work of art.
 Stamped with the ‘Geneve Seal’ with Fausses Côtes, Geneva Wave embellishment, a lever escapement, Gyromax balance, free-sprung Breguet balance spring and an 18ct solid gold rotor with 4 Ruby roller bearings.
-This is undoubtedly one for the finest automatic movements of its era.
+This is undoubtedly one of the finest automatic movements of its era.

 The movement is in superb condition having just completed a full overhaul and service by our vintage Vacheron & Constantin specialist watchmaker.
 It is running perfectly and has been calibrated in 5 positions to run within +8 seconds per day!
 This is truly outstanding for any mechanical watch and is no exaggeration – we have checked and confirmed the test results on our electronic watch timegrapher.
 This movement also has an excellent power reserve of 46 hours when fully wound.

-The movement is signed ‘Vacheron & Constantin’, ‘Geneve Swiss’ and ’29 Jewels’ with the Calibre number 1072/1, the movement serial number 618739 and Swiss Geneva hallmarks.
+The movement is signed ‘Vacheron & Constantin’, ‘Automatic’ and ’29 Jewels’ with the Calibre number 1072/1, the movement serial number 618739 and Swiss Geneva hallmarks.
 The movement serial number dates this watch to 1976.

 With care and regular servicing, say every 3 to 4 years, we would fully expect this watch to continue to run very happily for another 50+ years!
 We are therefore totally confident in offering this watch with our 12 months’ written warranty*.